Learn about some of the key differences between Structured Query Language (SQL) and TrackTik Query Language (TQL).

 Uses the JOIN keyword to combine information from two different tables. |

-Uses relation categories that have elements and dot notation, so you don’t need to use the |
+Uses relation categories with elements and dot notation, so you don't need to use the |

 Has a set foundation of functions. | Has many of the same functions as SQL, but not all of them.
-There is a slight difference to the syntax structure, too.
+There is a slight difference in the syntax structure, too.
 TQL can do TrackTik-specific queries. |

-Uses casting to convert one type of data to another.
-For example, 5 starts as an integer or number, and can be cast to a string. | Doesn’t use casting. |
+It uses casting to convert one type of data to another.
+For example, 5 starts as an integer or number and can be cast to a string. | Doesn't use casting. |

 Uses variables.
 You can save data in the variables to use the data elsewhere in a query.
 For example: DECLARE @TestVariable AS VARCHAR(100) |